pandrr/WebDemoExe/readme.md

 ### about

 - it does not use electron, size is ~0.5mb
-- it will use edge to display your demo. edge ist a chromium based browser, which is basically chrome
+- it will use edge to display your demo. edge is a chromium based browser, which is basically chrome
 - shows a little start dialog (only fullscreen option right now, more in the future hopefully)

 ### how